top of page

 The surgeon makes a small incision at the base of your neck to access the thyroid.
 They carefully remove the affected tissue, sometimes including nearby lymph nodes if cancer has spread.

-Pro tip: Ladies, braid your hair to keep in out of the way and under control.
+Pro tip: Ladies, braid your hair to keep it out of the way and under control.

 Recovery and Life After Surgery